making/tower-of-hanoi/README.md

 An interactive Tower of Hanoi puzzle implementation featuring both 3D and text-based visualizations.
 Experience the classic puzzle-solving challenge with a modern twist, combining beautiful 3D graphics with a traditional ASCII art display.

+## Live Demo

+You can try the live demo of this application at: https://making.github.io/tower-of-hanoi/

+The demo is automatically deployed to GitHub Pages whenever changes are pushed to the main branch.

 ## Installation

 1. Clone the repository: